softwareEngineeringCurriculm/JavaScript-Part-VI/README.md

 ## Overview

-#### Scheduled Length: 3 Hours
+#### Scheduled Length: 1 Hour

 Hey there!
 Ready to get your hands dirty with some code?
-This is the practice exercise repository for Hack Reactor's JavaScript 301 workshop.
-JavaScript 301 is the third lesson in our free, four-part Introductory JavaScript Series (101, 201, 301 and 401).
+This is the practice exercise repository for Hack Reactor's JavaScript Part VI workshop.
+JavaScript VI is the sixth lesson in our free, seven-part Introductory JavaScript Series.
 We're excited to have you.

 In order to complete these exercises, open [repl.it](https://repl.it/), choose JavaScript, and then write your code in the left-hand panel.
 You can run your code using the "Run" button.